Shorifuzzaman2020/Shorifuzzaman2020/README.md

 - 🎯 Goal: Build scalable, user-friendly, and impactful applications
 - ⚡ Fun fact: I debug my code faster with coffee ☕

-- 🎓 **Education**

-My educational journey began at:

-✔️ Banibaid A.A.M.P.
-High School, Sreebardi, Sherpur (SSC)

-✔️ Agricultural University College, Mymensingh (HSC)

-✔️ I am currently pursuing B.Sc. in Computer Science and Engineering at the International University of Business Agriculture and Technology (IUBAT).
-My academic background, paired with a deep focus on technology, enhances my analytical thinking and technical precision.

 🌐 Let’s Connect
 Whether you're a company in search of dedicated developers, or a developer looking to level up your career — I’d love to connect and collaborate.
 - ✔️ Phone: 01996386373